 Ongoing challenges to patrol activities in Fossil Creek natural areas are primarily related to dogs-off leash, illegal camping, and off-trail use.
-Dogs on leash are allowed at all sites open to the public with the exception of Fossil Creek Reservoir.
-Timely graffiti removal can be challenging for both ranger and maintenance staff, but overall is not a large issue on Fossil Creek natural areas.
+Dogs on leash are allowed at all Fossil Creek natural areas open to the public with the exception of Fossil Creek Reservoir.
+Timely graffiti removal can be challenging for both ranger and maintenance staff but, overall, is not a large issue on Fossil Creek natural areas.